josuacarranza/UI-Components-Collection/README.md

 - `npm install && npm run build`

 - To make this component available to other projects on your local computer, run `yarn link`.
-- Then go to the project where you want to use this package and run `yarn link "dummy-counter"`.
+- Then go to the project where you want to use this package and run `yarn link "UI-Components-Collection"`.

 Finally, to fix the multiple copies of React bug that shows up with linked React packages: